light-mode-image

 Overview

-Wallet Attestation enables credential issuers to restrict credential issuance to trusted wallet applications only.
-When an issuer requires Wallet Attestation, the holder application must cryptographically prove its authenticity before it can claim credentials.
+Wallet Attestation lets your holder application prove it is a trusted, verified wallet so that issuers who require it will release credentials to you.
+When an issuer requires Wallet Attestation, your application must cryptographically prove its authenticity before it can claim credentials.

 This mechanism is valuable when: